UgnisSoftware/design-system-builder/README.md

 Performance
   - remove virtual dom, because we know how components use state, we don't need virtual dom.
   - tail call optimisation

+#License:

+MIT.
+Also, for .json files, the standard JSON license applies, so "The Software shall be used for Good, not Evil".
+Keep in mind, that every Ugnis application is a .json file.